pip-services/pip-services-docs/content/en/golang/commons/reflect/property_reflector.md

 - **obj**: interface{} - an object to read property from.
 - **name**: string - a name of the property to get.
-- **returns**: interface{} - the property value or null if property doesn't exist or introspection failed.
+- **returns**: interface{} - the property value or nil if property doesn't exist or introspection failed.

 #### GetPropertyNames
 Gets names of all properties implemented in specified object.